JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

    ![Importing KMP-NativeCoroutines](multiplatform-import-kmp-nativecoroutines.png){width=700}

 4. In the **Dependency Rule** dropdown, select the **Exact Version** item and enter the `%kmpncVersion%` version in the adjacent field.
-5. Click the **Add Package** button: Xcode will fetch the package from GitHub and open another window to choose package products.
+5. Click the **Add Package** button.
+Xcode will fetch the package from GitHub and open another window to choose package products.
 6. Add "KMPNativeCoroutinesAsync" and "KMPNativeCoroutinesCore" to your app as shown, then click **Add Package**:

    ![Add KMP-NativeCoroutines packages](multiplatform-add-package.png){width=500}
+7. Return to IntelliJ IDEA and select the **Tools | Swift Package Manager | Resolve Dependencies menu item**.
+   This creates a `Package.resolved` lock file that is used by the Kotlin build and can be commited to the repository to keep the versions of Swift packages consistent.

 #### Consume the flow using the KMP-NativeCoroutines library